-The Manager of Student Programs in the School of Humanities, Ms. Nyeva Agwunobi, administers School-level internships, externships, and practica.
-She can also guide you to internships at the department, center, or program level.
-She administers two especially popular School-level practica:
+The Lead Academic Administrator in the School of Humanities, Andrew Stefl, administers School-level internships.
+He can also guide you to internships at the department, center, or program level.

+Here is some information regarding two especially popular School-level practica; follow the links for contact information: